Tel Afek (in the Galilee)

 Today, the site is a nature park (Ein Afek), with an observatory of the wild life in the lakes and the swamps.
 Its size is 310 Dunams.

 On its south-west side of Tel Afek is a modern cemetery which serves the population of the Krayot.
+In 2017-2018 a new neighborhood of K. Bialik north is in the process of construction on the west side of the nature park.

 This aerial view, captured by a quad copter 70m above the south-east side, shows the top of Tel Afek on the left.
 To the right of the hill are remains of the Hellenistic/Roman city, yet buried under the ground.
 On the far right, hidden behind the trees, is the Ein-Afek nature park, a Crusader fortress and flour mill.